 Long Text

 Please share one example from the past 12 months where a red-team finding led to a meaningful improvement or fix.
+If none comes to mind, you may skip this question.

-Max 600 chars
+Max chars

 Multiple Choice

-Which best describes your primary function?
+Which best describes your primary organizational function?

 Security (including blue team)